shailenmishra/teaching-docs/engl1j/schedule.md

 - Discussion of chapter "Style" in *TEGR*
 - Discussion of the example text: "[SPAM's carbon footprint](https://poets.org/poem/spams-carbon-footprint)" by Craig Santos Perez and "[Murmuration](https://drive.google.com/file/d/1hvw6UJVKc81c9w53dqZBLAJOUzj4ZMlv/view?usp=sharing)" and "[We Are Bodies In Bodies We Are Stars](https://drive.google.com/file/d/1pKatElL_jOOgL0hHN3SIOs5J-iChLwGq/view?usp=sharing)" by Tamiko Beyer

+{: .homework }
-> Homework: 1) Read the assigned readings for the next class; 2) Submit P1 - Rough Draft by Feb 16
+> 1) Read the assigned readings for the next class; 2) Submit P1 - Rough Draft by Feb 16

 ## Week 5